 The Scientific Committee of the 7th Qatar International Mental Health Conference is now accepting online submissions of abstracts for workshop, oral and poster presentations to be presented during the conference, from 6 to 8 December 2018 in Doha, Qatar.

 Please read and follow the information below carefully

-- Abstract submissions for an oral presentation should be for project work that is either complete or will be complete by the conference date.
+- Abstract submissions should be for project work that is either complete or will be complete by the conference date.

 - All abstracts must be submitted using the official conference online abstract submission form.